Hongxuan-Wu/BERT-PRISM/README.md

 # BERT-PRISM
 We have published key code in this repo.
 The simplified version of the executable script to be released by March 20.
-If any need, please contact our corresponding author: xiaomansun@njnu.edu.cn

 ## **Setup environment**